eyas-ranjous/round-robin-js/README.md

 ```

 ### count()
-returns the number of items in the round.
+returns the number of items in the table.

 <table>
   <tr>